The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Counting matrices

-This is now a similar situation in the proofs of the counting results Proposition \ref{prop-counting} and Proposition \ref{prop-non-deg}, except that $d$ might be large.
+We are now again in a similar situation as in the counting results Proposition \ref{prop-counting} and Proposition \ref{prop-non-deg}.
 However, the last row of $\eta$ is already fixed to be $m \cdot e_n$.
-As in Proposition \ref{prop-non-deg}, the assumption $L \ll N^{1/n^2 - \varepsilon}$ and the bound above on the entries of $a(y)$ imply that the last row of $\eta$ determines the whole matrix.
+As in Proposition \ref{prop-non-deg}, the assumption $L \ll N^{1/2n^2 - \varepsilon}$, the bound above on the entries of $a(y)$, and the assumption that $L_z$ is balanced imply that the last row of $\eta$ determines the whole matrix.
 Therefore, $\eta = m \cdot \id_n$ and so, undoing conjugation, $\gamma = m \cdot \id_n$.